 What happens if my child’s campus is temporarily closed during the school year?

 Frenship has identified Schoology as the tool to support a consistent learning experience for students across the District.
 Even if the student is enrolled in Face-to-Face Learning, they will receive training on how to use Schoology as a digital extension of the classroom.
-Secondary students in grades 6-12 will also use APEX in addition to Schoology.
 Resources will be available for parents to learn how to support students in navigating learning through these digital tools.

 In the event of a school closure, students will remain at home and will engage in learning activities that are primarily delivered through Schoology.
 Daily student participation in the learning activities will be required.
 Instructional time will also be dedicated for independent learning activities.
 A structured schedule will be provided to students indicating required times for participation.

-If students go to Short-Term Online Participate, a temporary virtual learning model, computer devices will be distributed from students’ home campuses for those students who need them.
+If students go to Short-Term Online Participation, a temporary virtual learning model, computer devices will be distributed from students’ home campuses for those students who need them.